unfoldingWord-box3/desktop-app-template/README.md

    - Only one instance of the server can be running at a time.<sup id="a3">[[3]](#f3)</sup>
  - Client development:
    - Manually build the client(s) changed, stop the server it is is running, then start the server (`run`).
 The `run` script will re-assemble the environment to include your build.
    - Run the `viewer` script to use the Electronite viewer with the local dev build environment.
+The output will be in `[os]/viewer/project/payload`
  - To generate a release package for the OS you are using, edit the version number for the release in `app_config.env` then run<sup id="a1">[[1]](#f1)</sup> the `bundle_...` script.
  - To generate artifacts:
    1. [Manually run the desired workflow](https://docs.github.com/en/actions/how-tos/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) (Actions > [select workflow] > Run workflow).